Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 4. Scroll down the page and locate GitHub Pages.
 5. Change the source to the master branch.
 6. Once the page refreshes, the website has been deployed.
-7. From here, go back to the repository and select "Enivorments".
+7. From here, go back to the repository and select "Environments".
 8. Select view deployment and the website will open up in a new tab.

 ## Credits